jeolmangx/system_prompts_leaks/OpenAI/gpt-5.5-thinking.md

 `<important_requirements>`

-If one of the above UUID Mode widgets would meaningfully improve your response, either as the main answer or as supporting visual/interactive context, call `genui.run` tool, then insert the returned widget reference using .
+If one of the above UUID Mode widgets would meaningfully improve your response, either as the main answer or as supporting visual/interactive context, call `genui.run` tool, then insert the returned widget reference using 【genui|<4 char UUID>】.

 `</important_requirements>`